 Just like so many people, I’ve been through the ringer.
-I’ve fallen prey to depression as a young girl, adolescent, single young woman, new wife, and run down mom.
+I’ve fallen prey to depression as a young girl, adolescent, single young woman, new wife, run down mom, and single mom.
 It seems that I’ve always been prone to depression.
 Post pardon, post breakup, mid-life crisis, and more….
-It’s something that I’ve been blessed to put an end to many times, but not something I’ve ever been able to lose for good.
+It’s something that I’ve been blessed to put an end to many times, but not something I’ve ever been able to lose for good (yet).

-Over the years, and mostly during the better days, I’ve written down notes and suggestions on how to kick my depression to the curb when it hits and ways to support myself (& my family) while going through it.
-I have yet to learn how to completely avoid it….. but I’m still trying
+Over the years, and mostly during the better days, I’ve written down notes and suggestions on how to kick my depression to the curb when it hits and ways to support myself (body, mind and spirit) while going through it.
+I have yet to learn how to completely avoid it….. but I’m still tryin’!

-Here is the guide I’ve made to help me get out of the darkness, I hope it may help you too.
-(I keep this in my wallet, by my bedside & a copy in my hubbys wallet too).
+I’ve made to help me get out of the darkness, I hope it may help you too.
+(I keep this in my wallet and in my dresser drawer).
 When I feel the twinge of sadness creeping in, the heavy weight of overwhelm take hold of my breath or just feel like I’d like to be more me, I pull out this paper and go down the list.

 Steps I must take to help get through the hopelessness:

-Watch lots of funny movies and tv shows.
+Watch lots (and lots) of funny movies and tv shows.

-When I’m feeling too many overwhelming emotions (or none at all really) I need something uplifting, something not real (or similar to my real life like dramas).
+When I’m feeling too many overwhelming emotions (or none at all really) I need something uplifting, something not real (& not at all similar to my real life like dramas).
 So I go for funny.
-Like Big Bang theory funny or Wayne’s world funny or cats falling asleep in their food bowls funny.
+Like Big Bang Theory funny or Wayne’s World funny or cats falling asleep in their food bowls funny.